 Vitamin C is a powerful antioxidant commonly known for its immune-boosting properties.
 It’s naturally present in fruits and vegetables but can also be found as a supplement.
-Let’s explore the 11 Best Sources of Vitamin C.
+Let’s explore Plant-based Vitamin C.

 However, supplements can never be ideal food substitutes.
 Besides, they can be expensive for most people to afford.
 So why not go for the actual food?